psanan/swiss-german-english/README.md

 Resources for a native English speaker, with knowledge of High German, to learn Swiss German.

-1. A reference for valid Zurich Swiss German to English translations
+1. A reference for valid Zurich Swiss German to High German and English translations

 2. A guide presenting a small subset of these to bring understanding of Swiss German closer to understanding of High German

 ## Guides

-* Swiss German to English A1.
-TODO: link to Guide.
+* TODO: link to Guide.
 Word list. and/or Flashcards.

 ## Scope and data

+TODO link to the data file (TSV or whatever it ends up being)

 This is a curated set of examples to help someone (roughly like me) learn.
 It's not a complete reference or dictionary.